Woad as Natural Antibiotics

 Isatis tinctoria or dyer’s woad is an easy to grow biennial that originated in the Caucus area, near Turkey.
-It was valued for its rich blue pigment and archeological evidence traces its use as a natural dye back to the Neolithic period in France, the Bronze age in Austria and Germany, the Iron Age in Northern Europe and the British Isles, and the Pharonic period in Egypt.
-Woad dyed textiles were found in the pyramids that still showed the blue colour after thousands of year.
+It was valued for its rich blue pigment and archeological evidence traces its use as a natural dye back to the Neolithic period in France, the Bronze age in Austria and Germany, the Iron Age in Northern Europe and the British Isles, and the Pharaonic period in Egypt.
+Woad-dyed textiles were found in the pyramids that still showed the blue colour after thousands of years.

 Dyer’s Woad can be invasive.
 It is considered noxious in 8 states and in parts of Canada.
 It’s on the watch list in BC.
 If you decide to grow it, please use the first year plants and harvest the root before it flowers.
 If you plan to save seed, do keep at least 4 plants for seed, to ensure the vitality of the seed, but only allow one flowering stock from each of the plants to remain.
 Prune off the other branches at the crown, as soon as you see the broccoli-like florets emerge.
 Harvest the seed when it turns blue-brown, and dry it in a safe area where the wind can’t scatter it recklessly.
 Better yet, if you are in zone 5 or warmer, grow Isatis indigotica, Chinese Woad, and leave Dyer’s Woad for harvesting from the wild.
 All Isatis spp. are used interchangeably for herbal medicine